beckn/missions/docs/faq.md

 Q22. **How do you track the seeker's location during fulfillment?**

-Typically in most usecases the Seeker's location is not tracked.
-For the purposes of fulfillment, the fullfillment location is part of the order.
+Typically in most use cases the Seeker's location is not tracked.
+For the purposes of fulfillment, the fulfillment location is part of the order.
 If the seeker wants to change that, it can be done with the update request.
-If the usecase requires it, the order can contain link to an external system that will capture and expose the seeker's location to the fulfillment agent.
+If the use case requires it, the order can contain link to an external system that will capture and expose the seeker's location to the fulfillment agent.

 Q23. **Given the beckn endpoints are open, how is security established when communicating with BPP / BG endpoints.**